dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmValidateUID)"
     "
+    .. _dcmRelationalQueryNegotiationLenient:

+    :ref:`Relational Query Negotiation Lenient <dcmRelationalQueryNegotiationLenient>`",boolean,"Indicates to accept C-FIND RQs without unique keys for levels above the query level also if support for relational-queries was not negotiated.

+    (dcmRelationalQueryNegotiationLenient)"
+    "
+    .. _dcmRelationalRetrieveNegotiationLenient:

+    :ref:`Relational Retrieve Negotiation Lenient <dcmRelationalRetrieveNegotiationLenient>`",boolean,"Indicates to accept C-MOVE and C-GET RQs without unique keys for levels above the query level also if support for relational-queries was not negotiated.

+    (dcmRelationalRetrieveNegotiationLenient)"
+    "
+    .. _dcmSchedulerMinStartDelay:

+    :ref:`Scheduler Minimum Start Delay <dcmSchedulerMinStartDelay>`",integer,"Minimal delay in ms to start schedulers on system start up.

+    (dcmSchedulerMinStartDelay)"
+    "
+    .. _dcmMetricsServices:

+    :ref:`Metrics Services(s) <dcmMetricsServices>`",string,"Metrics Services which can be used to get metrics

+    (dcmMetricsServices)"
+    "
     .. _dcmRejectConflictingPatientAttribute:

     :ref:`Reject Conflicting Patient Attribute(s) <dcmRejectConflictingPatientAttribute>`",string,"DICOM Tag of Patient Attribute which have to match in received objects with the value in previous received objects with equal Patient ID to be accepted.